Where to See Aurora Australis in New Zealand

 1. Stewart Island

 Of course, New Zealand’s third and most southern populated island is the best place to see The Southern Lights, that is easily accessible.
-Find out more about how to get there in Stewart Island – Guide for Backpackers or just let this picture do the talking:
+Find out more about how to get there in The Complete Travel Guide to Stewart Island or just let this picture do the talking:

 2. Lake Tekapo

 This area in the centre of the South Island usually gets clear skies for some amazing Aurora Australis displays.
 In fact, Lake Tekapo and the surrounding Mackenzie region is an internationally recognised Dark Sky Reserve meaning it is one of the best places in the world to stargaze, and in turn, see the Southern Lights.
 You can always head to higher ground in the surrounding mountains for better views.
-Find out more in Lake Tekapo – Guide for Backpackers.
+Find out more in 10 Best Things to Do in Lake Tekapo.